 “Our staff go out on Fridays and check in with all the people in the encampments, make sure that they have the supplies that they're going to need over the weekend because weekends are tough.
 A lot of services are closed down and there aren't a lot of resources,” said Gauvin.

-The number of people still living outside could have been even higher.
-Gauvin said Elevate was able to get 22 people into hotel rooms thanks to a federal funding boost they hadn't expect to get this year.
+Gauvin said Elevate was able to get 22 people into hotel rooms thanks to a federal funding boost they hadn't expected to get this year.

 “We're anxiously pushing people through as quickly as we can to get them into those better positions, better solutions, before the March deadline because it was actually really heartbreaking last year to see so many people returning to the camps,” said Gauvin.

-There have been several initiatives proposed, but she said until there are real housing solutions in the community there needs to be alternatives, especially focusing on supporting people who use substances who don't necessarily fit the criteria of some of the transition units and shelter options.
+There have been several initiatives proposed, but she said until there are real housing solutions in the community, there needs to be alternatives, especially focusing on supporting people who use substances who don't necessarily fit the criteria of some of the transition units and shelter options.

 “We need to find some other alternative spaces for them, that will fit their needs and we'll have them out of the homeless encampments," said Gauvin.

-“I've got some friends that are sitting with us today, who've been out in the camps for 7 months now and they are wintering over every night, sleeping out in that cold weather,” said Gauvin.
+“I've got some friends that are sitting with us today, who've been out in the camps for seven months now and they are wintering over every night, sleeping out in that cold weather,” said Gauvin.

 “It just shouldn't take this long ...
 So let's get those operational, let's get people housed and let's concentrate on how to support to keep people housed.”